demerara151/zenhan-rs/README.md

 Setting examples for various editors and shells to auto IME off when you leave INSERT mode.

+These examples are compatible with the original zenhan.
+Feel free to replace them with zenhan if you prefer.

 ### Neovim

 In `nvim/init.lua`: